lizardman301/Lizard-bot-rsf/README.md

 Prints the prefix currently in use for Lizard-BOT.

 `!randomselect [game]`
 Returns a randomly selected character from the current the specified game.
-Assumes sfv if no game is given.
+Assumes SFV if no game is given.
-Current games are **sfv, t7, uni, xrd**
+Current games are **3s, footsies, gbvs, samsho, sfv, t7, uni, xrd, +r**

 `!stats [command]`
 Returns the list of all commands and the amount of times they have been used across all servers.
 Add a command in the argument to return the count for only that command.